Levelling the Playing Field this IWD: Celebrating SCC Netball’s Winning Year

 Twelve months.
 Two consecutive triumphs.
 One Capco partnership.

 When we look at who gets the court and especially the coaching in sport, it has all too often not been women.
 Capco’s partnership with SCC seeks to remedy that imbalance.
+What is too often missed is the extraordinary power sport holds to develop, empower and transform women, on and off the court, in ways few other environments can.

 Now in its second year, Capco’s partnership with SCC Netball is no philanthropic sidebar, but rather speaks to our deep conviction for investing in women to drive excellence that must be championed.
 The partnership covers junior pathways, coaching accreditation, mentorship, and year-round competition for players at every level.